aris-github/ETFA2019/README.md

 # ETFA2019
-Implementation of the bidirectional translation between AML and OWL for the ETFA 2019 paper "Interpreting OWL Complex Classes in AutomationML based on Bidirectional Translation"
+Implementation of the bidirectional translation between AML and OWL for the ETFA 2019 paper **Interpreting OWL Complex Classes in AutomationML based on Bidirectional Translation**

 There are three packages included:

-* aml_models: this package contains Eclipse EMF models of the CAEX 2.15 XML schema
+* aml_models: this package contains Eclipse EMF models of the CAEX 2.15 XML schema and the implementation of AML concept models
 * aml_io: this package contains reader and writer of AML models
-* aml_owl: this package contains several translators for AML<->OWL
+* aml_owl: this package contains the implementation of the bidirectional translation between AML and OWL

 ## Install